-Liquidity risk refers to the situation where the Council may encounter difficulty in meeting obligations associated with financial liabilities.
-The council is exposed to liquidity risk through its trading in the normal course of business and borrowings from the QTC for capital works.
+Liquidity risk refers to the situation where the Council may encounter difficulty in meeting obligations associated with the financial liabilities.
+The Council is exposed to liquidity risk through its trading in the normal course of business and borrowings from the QTC for capital works.

-The Council manages its exposure to liquidity risk by maintaining sufficient undrawn facilities, both and long term, to cater for unexpected volatility in cash flows.
-These facilities are disclosed in the Borrowings Note 17 and 18.
+The Council manages its exposure to liquidity risk by maintaining sufficient undrawn facilities, both short and long term, to cater for unexpected volatility in cash flows.
+These facilities are disclosed in Notes 17 and 18.